sheriecarter/public-library-app/1_users_and_auth.md

-This login form can look very similar to the form for sign in, but we'll need to be a little more specific about the `form_for` line:
+This login form can look very similar to the form for sign in, but we'll need to be a little more specific about the `form_for` line, but it only needs email and password fields:

 <details><summary>click for code</summary>
 ```html